Our lives are so full already, just trying to get by, get the kids grown and where they need to go, make it to work on time and keep afloat.

 I believe it’s done by writing with God.

 We’re not able to hold anything together on our own.
-We need his help, his advice, his words, his vision, and his provision, to make any of this work.
-Over the short-term and especially over the long-term.
+We need his help, his advice, his words, his Provision provision to make any vision work.
+And ultimately, we’d hope it’s even his vision.

 It isn’t enough just to say you’re a Christian and go to church on Sundays and be a writer all the rest of the time.
-No. You must integrate yourself.
+No. You have to integrate, accept all of yourself.
+The good and the bad, the honest and hypocrite.
+The confident and the fearful.

-You have to be a writer and a Christ-follower all the time.
+You have to be both a fledgling writer and a committed Christ-follower all the time.

 And again, that’s not the easy thing to do.
 But doing it anyway, consistently, this is the goal.